project-gemmi/gemmi/docs/mol.rst

   <gemmi.ResidueSpan of 10: [1(DSN) 2(ALA) 3(N2C) ...
 8(MVA)]>
   >>> polymer_b[1]   # gets residue by index
   <gemmi.Residue 2(ALA) with 5 atoms>

+You can iterate over residues, although for ResidueSpan it may be better to iterate only over one conformer:

 .. doctest::